Jose01000111/102.1-Disk_Layout_design/README.md

 🔹UEFI: Create EFI System Partition

-## Part 4: Understand Basic Features of LVM
+## 4️⃣: Understand Basic Features of LVM

 Finally, I explored Logical Volume Management (LVM), learning how to create physical volumes, volume groups, and logical volumes to make storage more flexible and scalable.